zuizuihao/aspnetcore/src/DataProtection/StackExchangeRedis/src/PACKAGE.md

     .PersistKeysToStackExchangeRedis(redis, "DataProtection-Keys");
 ```

+## Redis Data Persistence

+Only Redis versions supporting [Redis Data Persistence](https://learn.microsoft.com/azure/azure-cache-for-redis/cache-how-to-premium-persistence) should be used to store keys.
+[Azure Blob storage](https://learn.microsoft.com/azure/storage/blobs/storage-blobs-introduction) is persistent and can be used to store keys.
+For more information, see [this GitHub issue](https://github.com/dotnet/AspNetCore/issues/13476).

 ## Additional Documentation

 For additional documentation and examples, refer to the [official documentation](https://learn.microsoft.com/aspnet/core/security/data-protection/implementation/key-storage-providers#redis) on the Redis key storage provider.